 Side bearing preload .008

-Pinion preload 20 to 25 inch pounds to rotate pinion.
+Pinion preload twenty to twenty five inch pounds to rotate pinion.

 Center pin lock bolt 27 lb ft